Before we begin, a few basic facts, all easily verifiable with google:

-Decades later, after the fascist attack dogs of empire turned on its masters in 2001 which provided justification for the subsequent US invasion, countless cities destroyed and 27 million Muslim lives lost in West Asia, a new use for these fanatic tools of Washington was found: to destabilise another region crucial to the Belt and Road Initiative, Xin-Jiang.
+Decades later, after the Islamo-fascist attack dogs of empire turned on their masters in 2001, which provided the first justification for the subsequent 2 decades long waves of US invasions, and the entire West Asian region destabilised, much of it destroyed, mired in chaos, poverty, and hunger, a new use for Islamist Fundamentalism was found: to destabilise another region crucial to the now well under way Belt and Road Initiative, Xin-Jiang.

 The National Endowment for Democracy, a regime-change arm of the CIA, in accordance with DAESH forces in Saudi Arabia and Turkey, have been promoting Uyghur separatism and Islamic fundamentalism, training jihadists, recruiting vulnerable XinJiang citizens to their fundamentalism.
 Uyghur terrorists have carried out 2000+ terrorist attacks since the 1990s which has victimised Uyghur and Han alike.

 In response, the Communist Party of China has been dealing with the serious problem through education and poverty alleviation, the exact opposite of how the USA has responded to terrorism — dropping bombs on Middle Eastern countries, and conducting torture in places like Abu Ghraib or Guantanamo Bay.

 But Western imperialism and the global media mechanism they control makes evidence-free false claims against China, and fabricate baseless lies to manufacture consent for war, exactly like the “Afghan perpetration of 9/11”, the “Iraqi WMDs”, the “Syrian gas attacks”, and the “Libyan mass rapes”.

 The countries which condemn China’s policies in XinJiang are a global minority, and all are part of NATO.
-While nearly all of the world’s Muslim-majority countries applaud China’s response.
+While all of the world’s Muslim-majority countries applaud China’s response.

 In the past 2 decades, Western powers have mass murdered 27 million Muslims under the flag of “Freedom”, “Democracy”, and the “War on Terror”.
 The NATO alliance has reduced Muslim cities to rubble, created millions of Muslim refugees, and shaped the social circumstances for the ill treatment of Muslims to spread, and long standing islamophobia and racist discrimination in Europe and USA multiplied and intensified.